 Here are some of the most popular New Year’s resolutions and tips on how you can successfully accomplish them.

 The most common resolution Americans make each year is to lose weight.
-As the new year approaches, people often dive head first into dieting fads, then pull back or lose control shortly after.
-If weight loss is your goal this year, consult with your doctor and use that professional advice to set realistic weight loss goals.
+As the new year approaches, people often dive headfirst into dieting fads, then pull back or lose control shortly after.
+If weight loss is your goal this year, consult with your doctor and use their professional advice to set realistic weight loss goals.
 Also, remember the 3 Rs to make long-term dietary changes: